LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

 # System components and procedures

-To do the actual enrichment, you will need a system.
+To perform the actual enrichment, you will need a system – software that helps you create and store enrichments and procedures for working with it.
 In the past, perhaps you would take structured notes on index cards and share the cards with researchers that you know.
 Nowadays, you may want to select parts of an image and fill a few fields in a form right next to the image and allow non-expert *citizen scientists* to help you (with automatic validation of their input).
 Your goals, sources and models all influence how the system should be configured and what procedures you need to have in place.

 Keep in mind that systems and system components need maintenance and usually cost money.
 This may mean that systems or components that you use during the project are not necessarily available (let alone maintained) after the project, unless you can afford keeping them available using other funds and/or organisational infrastructure.
 You should always ensure that any enrichments you create in your project can be used outside the system(s) you use to create them.

 ## Procedures